 Database and File System are two methods that help to store, retrieve, manage and manipulate data.
 Both systems allow the user to work with data similarly.
 A File System is a collection of raw data files stored in the hard-drive, whereas a database is intended for easily organizing, storing and retrieving large amounts of data.
 In other words, a database holds a bundle of organized data typically in a digital form for one or more users.
 The abbreviation from the database is DB.
 It is possible to classify DB according to their content, such as document-text, bibliographic and statistical.
 It is important to note that, even in a database, data is eventually or physically stored in some files.

-What is a File system?
+What is Filesystem?

-There are some burdens on the user such as locating the necessary file, going through the records (line by line), checking for the existence of a certain data and remembering what files/records to edit are on the user.
+There are some burdens on the user such as locating the necessary file, going through the records line by line, checking for the existence of a certain data and remembering what files/records to edit.
 The user either has to perform each task manually or has to write a script that does them automatically with the help of the file management capabilities of the operating system.
-Because of these reasons, File Systems are easily vulnerable to serious issues like inconsistency, inability to maintain concurrency, data isolation, threats on integrity and lack of security.
+Because of these reasons, File Systems are easily vulnerable to serious issues like inconsistency, inability to maintain concurrency, data isolation, threats to integrity and lack of security.

-What is a Database?
+What is Database?

-There are several types of databases such as Analytical databases, Data warehouses and Distributed databases.
-Databases (more correctly, relational databases) are made up of tables, and they contain rows and columns, much like spreadsheets in Excel.
+There are several types of databases such as Analytical databases, Data warehouses and Distributed Databases.
+Databases or to be more precise, relational databases contains tables, and they consist of rows and column, much like spreadsheets in Excel.
 Each column corresponds to an attribute while each row represents a single record.
 For example, in a database, which stores employee information of a company, the columns could contain employee name, employee Id and salary, while a single row represents a single employee.
-Most databases come with a Database Management System (DBMS) that makes it very easy to create/manage/organize data.
+Most databases come with a Database Management System (DBMS) that makes it very easy to create, manage and organize data.

-What is the difference between File system and Database?
+What is the Difference Between Filesystem and Database?